-Crystal Red Shrimp (Caridina Cantonensis) Shrimp Species Profile
+Crystal Red Shrimp (Caridina Cantonensis)

-The higher the grade, the more sought after the shrimp are, and the higher the price is for breeders, the grades in order from least to most desirable are C, B, A, S, S+, SS, SSS, which make it fun for the hobbyist who wants to enjoy and experiment to find new exciting things.
+The higher the grade, the more sought after the Shrimp are, and the higher the price is for breeders.
+The grades in order from least to most desirable are C, B, A, S, S+, SS, and SSS.
+Generally speaking, the more white coverage they have and the better opacity they display, the higher the grade.
+Therefore, if you plan on keeping and breeding these Shrimp, you will need to familiarise yourself with the grading system.
+However, these differences can make it enjoyable for hobbyists who want to experiment to find new exciting things.

 |Scientific Name||Caridina Cantonensis|

 |Aquarium Level||All Levels|

 |TDS||100 - 200|

 16.7 - 24.4℃

 Crystal Red Shrimp is a freshwater Shrimp that originated in south-east Asia in the early 90s, but they were known as Bee Shrimps back then.
 A man from Japan discovered them and selectively bred them, resulting in the red colour variation and are now known as Crystal Red Shrimp.